DavidTausend/tausendlin/README.md

 - As an organization, we want to promote Tausendlin as a top tourist destination.
 - As an organization, we want to leverage social media to connect with travelers and share updates.
 - As an organization, we want to provide cost-effective advertising opportunities for local businesses.
-- As an organization, we want to facilitate user reviews and ratings of the travel expierence.
+- As an organization, we want to facilitate user reviews and ratings of the travel experience.

 ## Design